Calebh101/dexcom/README.md

 - DoubleDown: quickly falling (-3/minute)
 - DoubleUp: quickly rising (+3/minute)
 - None: no trend
-- NonComputable: the graph is too wonky for Dexcom to know which way the glucose levels are going.
+- NonComputable: The graph is too wonky for Dexcom to know which way the glucose levels are going.
 You might be able to try to compute this yourself if you wanted to.
 - RateOutOfRange: the bloodsugar is rising or falling too fast to be computable.
 This typically happens during sensor errors, where the bloodsugar will randomly drop 50 or more before the sensor goes out.

-So, now you are ready to start using the Dexcom API in your app!
+So, now you are ready to start using the Dexcom Share API in your app!
 I created [dexcom](https://pub.dev/packages/dexcom), a package for Dart, and there's [pydexcom](https://github.com/gagebenne/pydexcom) for Python.

 ## Diagram of the Process